• Skip to primary navigation

 Can you make these gluten-free?

 It is easy to make gluten-free spinach pancakes using a gluten-free flour mix.
-There are different brands, so the consistency and taste can be different depending on what type of flour you use.
+There are different brands, so the consistency and taste can differ depending on the flour you use.

-I have made oatmeal spinach pancakes that are gluten-free by changing all the flour to oatmeal flour.
-I first made the flour in a blender from rolled oats.
+I have made gluten-free oatmeal spinach pancakes by changing all the flour to oatmeal flour.
+I first made the flour from rolled oats in a blender.

-You can also use a mix of oat flour and potato starch/ corn starch for the recipe.
+You can also mix oat flour and potato starch/ corn starch for the recipe.

 What type of pan do you need?

-Traditionally made in a skillet with 3-inch holes.
-The cast-iron pan can be used on fire also.
-If you use cast iron, you need more butter, so the batter does not stick to the pan.
-I like to use a nonstick Teflon pan with 4 pancake holes, as in this picture.
+Traditionally, pancakes are made in a pan with 3-inch holes.
+There are nonstick or cast-iron versions of these pancake pans.
+The cast-iron pan can also be used on fire.
+If you use cast iron, you need more butter so the batter does not stick to the pan.

-2. Mix flour, salt, and sugar in a big bowl.
+1. Mix flour, salt, and sugar and add in the wet ingredients.

 • To make totally green pancakes blend the spinach with the milk at first, then you get an even nice green color to these pancakes.

 • You can even make the whole batter in a blender.
 Just don´t blend too long.
-Otherwise, the gluten activates too much, and the pancakes can become chewy.
+Otherwise, the gluten activates too much, making the pancakes chewy.

 • Skagenröra, prawn filling with mayo